segergabriel/FastRobots/Lab4.md

 </iframe>

 The code that was used is shown below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/4onewheel.png?raw=true)

 Next, I connected the battery and executed the code for both motor drivers at the same time.
 I created a function, new_speed, to help with this.
-See my implementation and the video of both wheels below.
+See my implementation and the video of both wheels spinning below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/4newspeed.png?raw=true)